-If all’s gone smoothly, the viewer at home should only detect a small amount of the shouting match your colleagues had behind you while you were voicing.
+If all goes well the viewer at home should only detect a small amount of the shouting match your colleagues had behind you while you were voicing.

 When your report is ready, inform the programme editor.
 No doubt the programme will have started by now, and he/she (usually a he) will be sitting hunched and frowning over a computer in a dark room full of TV screens and people screaming, swearing and being rude to each other (the gallery).
 Wait for a gap in the frown and jump in.

 After the programme the head of news will hold a meeting (debrief) during which you will be criticised by three or four people for your squeaky voice, wobbly camera work and missing your deadline.